cloudarxiv/mps-gpu-plugin/README.md

 # NVIDIA device plugin for Kubernetes

-This is a forked version of the NVIDIA device plugin for Kubernetes.
-We have made some changes to the original version to make it support GPU sharing through NVIDIA [Multi-Process Service (MPS)](https://docs.nvidia.com/deploy/mps/index.html), which allows spatial sharing of a GPU among multiple processes with memory and compute resource limits.
+This is a forked version of the [nebuly-ai](https://github.com/nebuly-ai/k8s-device-plugin) device plugin for Kubernetes, which in itself is a forked version of official [Nvidia device plugin](https://github.com/NVIDIA/k8s-device-plugin).
+Nebuly-ai extended the official nvidia device plugin to provide support for [Multi-Process Service (MPS)](https://docs.nvidia.com/deploy/mps/index.html) in kubernetes cluster.
+It allowed for partitioning the GPU memory of the MPS supported GPU in units of GB, and broadcast every entity as a individual virtual GPU with partitioned memory and full compute power.

+We made changes in the nebuly-ai version of the device plugin to allow for partitioning both GPU memory and compute power as separate devices which are broadcasted in the Kubernetes cluster.
+It allows users to specify their exact requirements of memory and compute while submitting a pod request.

-Before deploying the plugin, user needs to specify the device configurations that he needs to broadcast as helm configuration (in values.yaml file).
+Before deploying the plugin, device configuration can be modified by modifying the helm configuration file (values.yaml file).
 One of the example configuration is -

 ```yaml
 config: